 A decibel is a tenth of a Bel, a unit of level, named after Alexander Graham Bell.
 A Bel is a very large unit, so the prefix deci (one tenth) is used.
 A decibel uses a logarithmic scale, not a linear scale like volts or watts – see below.

 There is no absolute level called a decibel.
-A decibel is a ratio.
+A decibel expresses a ratio.
 It is relative to something.
-Unfortunately what it is relative to is often not mentioned when stating a decibel reading.
-For example, a washing machine might be said to have a loudness of 70dB, this usually means the noise it produces is 70dB higher than the threshold of hearing (0dB).
+Unfortunately, what it is relative to is often not mentioned when stating a decibel reading.
+For example, the line out of mixer might be at -10dB, this usually means it is 10dB below 0dB.

 So why use a decibel?
 You might have noticed that the volume control on most HiFi amps is marked in decibels, as is the markings on mixer level controls.
 This is because our range of hearing is so vast, that to use a linear scale we would be using figures from 0 – 1,000,000!